RedHorseVR/VFCode/README.md

 - Architecture documentation
 - Sample flowgraphs
 - Development setup instructions
+- *VERY* Early version of the documentation is at: http://redhorsevr.com/VFCmanual1.0/

 ## 📷 Examples and Screenshots
 *Coming soon* - Visual examples of VFC in action